 Ring protection with inherent, sub-layer, or test trail monitoring is supported.

 Figure 9-11 shows a subset of the atomic functions involved, and the signal flows associated with the ring protection control process.
 This is only an overview of the Ethernet ring protection control process as specified in [ITU-T G.8032].
-The ETH_FT_Sk provides the TSF protection switching criterion via the ETH/ETH_A_Sk function (SSF).
+The ETH_FT_Sk provides the TSF protection switching criterion via the ETHDi/ETH_A_Sk function (SSF).
 [ITU-T G.8032] specifies the requirements, options and the ring protection protocol supported by the ring protection control process.

 Figure 9-11 – Ring protection atomic functions and control process